-We will ensure that all students receive sex and relationship education, and we will offer provision appropriate to the particular needs of all our students, taking specialist advice where necessary.
+4.5.
+We will ensure that all students receive Relationships and Sex Education, and we will offer provision appropriate to the particular needs of all our students, taking specialist advice where necessary.
 High quality delivery that is differentiated and personalised ensures that information is accessible and fit for purpose.
 Durham Sixth Form Centre is aware that some students are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND.
 These students are supported by the schools SENCo and have the appropriate support documentation in place e.g. Educational Health Care Plan (EHCP) or Student Support Plan (SSP).